lesliejrodrig/InstructLab/watsonx-governance.md

 ## Monitoring and Alerting

-The platform offers robust monitoring and alerting capabilities:
+The watsonx.governance platform offers robust monitoring and alerting capabilities:

 - **Real-Time Dashboards**: Provides on-demand dashboards and reports for real-time visibility into model performance.
 - **Automated Alerts**: Sends automated email notifications when predefined thresholds for key metrics are breached.